 Whenever we are on vacation together, at least one evening in the week is devoted to attending an AA meeting.
-Miraculously, AA meetings are held everywhere around the world, everyday of the week, at almost any time of the day.
+Miraculously, AA meetings are held everywhere around the world, everyday of the week, at almost anytime of day.
 You can always find a meeting!

-Last year, Fr.
-Rich and I spent a few days in Palm Springs for some R & R. On one night, Fr.
+Last week, Fr.
+Rich and I spent a few days in Palm Springs for some R & R. On Monday night, Fr.
 Rich attended an "open" meeting and I was invited to be there with him.

 Spending an hour with honest and sincere people, who in complete vulnerability share their failures and victories, is always a rewarding experience.

-What struck me most that night was a simple carved wooden piece on the table that read: "You Are Not Alone."
-The words create such a simple message, a cliché of great magnitude, but in the AA setting, a very profound reality.
+What struck me most last Monday Night was a simple carved wooden piece on the table that read: "You Are Not Alone."
+Such a simple message, a cliché of great magnitude, but in the AA setting, a very profound reality.

 One can find a meeting in any place and at almost any time in the world.
-Help and support is there just for the asking.
-What comfort and strength there is in that knowledge!
+Help and support are there just for the asking.
+What comfort and strength there is in that knowledge.